jake-knerr/cogent/README.md

 ### Overview

-The top-level component should be available to all components as a global variable.
-This is the application component.
+The application component should be available to all components as a global variable.
 The application component can provide a useful API to child components.
 A way to prevent the application component from becoming bloated is to use a service pattern, which is to hang services off of the application component via service classes.

 #### A common application service is the store.